 – John F. Kennedy

-The Association works mainly in the area of the capital, Kathmandu.
+We work mainly in the area of the capital, Kathmandu.
 One of the poorest countries in the world, with a daily income of less than a dollar, most people find themselves living on the threshold of extreme poverty.
 However, the Kathmandu Valley still attracts thousands of poor people from the countryside who are in desperate need of work.
 But, as the economic situation of the country continues to worsen the numbers of unemployed and hungry grow; in the capital vast areas of degradation exist where the rising number of poor live in precarious homes that lack water, sanitation, electricity, food, mattresses, blankets… Public services, when available, have a fee and so it is the poor who often remain excluded.

 Parents have to pay to send their children to school, but families who have a sufficient income are rare so many children start work at an early age and the illiteracy rate in the country remains high.